maierfelix/Calc/documentation/doc.md

 Select one or more cells and see the menu above the cell formula input field, to customize a cells styling.
 Click on a styling button to append a styling.
 Clicking on it again reverses the changes.
+Double click on a column or row to append an infinite styling to it.

 ## Formulas
 The interpreter of NovaeCalc's formulas is called *Engelscript*.